voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 > 📘 What Happens If Limits Are Exceeded?
 >
 > You cannot exceed the number of API calls (both hourly and monthly) defined in your pricing plan.
 Exceeding this limit will block your access to the API immediately.
->
-> However, to avoid blocking your access, you can buy an [API call package](https://support.voucherify.io/article/583-how-to-buy-extra-api-calls-packages).
-The API call package can be used when dealing with sudden usage spikes during intensive promotion activities, like Black Friday.

 ## Buying Additional API Packages